tytydraco/yessleep/out/This_Job_Is_Hell_part_1.md

 “You’ve heard of…” I looked at the list to double check.
 “Alaska cruise lines?
 They changed their price from 5 grand to only 2 grand for a week’s trip,”

-“You know Kelsey’s in the hospital, I can’t be spending that type of money, man,” I was about to tell him how sorry I was, but then the fancy champagne (whose brand I didn’t know) sprung into my mind.
+“You know Kelsey’s in the hospital, not doing great.
+I can’t be spending that type of money, man,” I was about to tell him how sorry I was, but then the fancy champagne (whose brand I didn’t know) sprung into my mind.

 “I think it would be nice for you and the…” Fuck.
 I hope he has kids.
 “Kids to get away.
 It’s a mental detox, you know?
 It’s not easy with what they’re going through,”